You are here

 Sign up for the free Chargers email newsletter and stay in the know with all things Bolts.

-The San Diego Chargers close out the 2015 home schedule when they host the Miami Dolphins Sunday at Qualcomm Stadium.
-Kickoff is set for 1:25pm.
+The San Diego Chargers look to even their record at 5-5 before their bye week when they host the Miami Dolphins on Sunday.
+Kickoff at Qualcomm Stadium is set for 1:05pm PT.

 A Look Back At Last Week